Cosmo (name)

 Cosmo (/ˈkɒzmoʊ/) is a British and Italian surname and unisex given name.
 It means order, decency, and beauty; this is the English form of Cosimo, introduced to Britain in the 18th century by the Scottish nobleman the second Duke of Gordon, who named his son and successor after his friend Cosimo III de' Medici.
-Notable people and fictional characters with the name include:
+Notable people with the name include: